 Proving an Attempted Murder Charge in California

-The prosecutors must not only show that an attempt was made to harm someone, but that there was an intent to kill that person.
+In order for the prosecution to prove attempted murder occurred under California Penal Code section 664/187(a) (pc), they must be able to show the defendant specifically intended to kill.
+California state law requires the prosecutors must not only show that an attempt was made to harm someone, but that there was a specific intent to kill another person and a direct step taken towards that goal.
 In a case where someone was shot at once and hit in the leg, for example, it would be very hard for the prosecution to prove that the defendant was attempting to kill the person when the wound was so far away from the head and vital organs -unless the defendant fired the gun from a long distance.

-The Fifth Amendment Makes a Big Difference
+The Right Criminal Defense Makes a Big Difference

 Of course, one of the most important aspects things you can do if you have been charged with attempted murder is to invoke your right to silence.
 If you tell police you were trying to kill someone and wished you succeeded, it will be a lot harder for your attorney to argue that you did not actually intend to kill that person.